borntofrappe/borntofrappe/playground/Sections/Header - Pages/README.md

 ## Redundancy

 The `::before` and `::after` pseudo elements share a few properties, but I prefer to repeat the syntax.
 The two have a different purpose, and the two change independently of one another.

+## Header blog

+For the first page, the header includes an additional illustration in one of the pseudo elements of the paragraph.